Ceglee/voting-app-api/readme.md

 Database dump can be found in *resources/scripts* folder.

-Default Spring Boot connection has been created setting only right values in applications.properties (this is the fastest solution).
+Default Spring Boot connection has been created by setting right values in applications.properties (this is the fastest solution).
 Default values are:
 ```properties
 spring.jpa.hibernate.ddl-auto=none